 Arrow Created with Sketch.
-Back to The Recipes Gwen Jorgensen's Breakfast Oats with Poached Eggs Meals np_email_663301_000000 Created with Sketch. pinterest Created with Sketch.
+Back to The Recipes Gwen Jorgensen's Breakfast Oats with Poached Eggs Meals Protein-Packed Snacks and Apps np_email_663301_000000 Created with Sketch. pinterest Created with Sketch.
 Twitter Created with Sketch.
 Facebook Created with Sketch. - shares Star Created with Sketch.
 Star Created with Sketch.
 Star Created with Sketch.
 Star Created with Sketch.
 Star Copy 4 Created with Sketch.
-4/5 - 4 Ratings PRINT Page 1 Created with Sketch.
+4/5 - 5 Ratings PRINT Page 1 Created with Sketch.
 Prep Time 5 minutes Cook Time 10 minutes Serving Yield 2 servings This is gold medalist Gwen Jorgensen’s meal of choice.
-She has oats for breakfast six times a week without tiring of it thanks to this recipe that she has perfected over the years.
-Topping it with a poached egg (or two!) adds few more calories to the dish, giving her adequate fuel to get through her morning workout.
+She has oats for breakfast six times a week without tiring of them thanks to this recipe that's been perfected over the years.
+Topping her bowl with a poached egg (or two!) gives her adequate fuel to get through her morning workout, and it's sure to do the same for you!
 By: Gwen Jorgensen Ingredients 1/2 cup walnuts, chopped 1/4 teaspoon salt 1 cup rolled oats 2 large Pete and Gerry’s Organic Eggs 1 tablespoon white vinegar 1 banana, peeled and thinly sliced 1 tablespoon peanut butter Directions Step 1 Heat a pot of water to a simmer for the poached eggs.
 Step 2 Meanwhile, toast the walnuts in a nonstick skillet over low heat, stirring occasionally.
 Step 3 Cook the oatmeal in a saucepan by bringing 2 cups of water to a boil with 1/4 teaspoon of salt.
 Add the oats and cook for 5 minutes, stirring occasionally.
 If the oatmeal becomes too firm, loosen it with a little more water.
 Cover to keep warm.
 Step 4 Add the white vinegar to the pot of simmering water.
 Break the eggs into individual cups or plates.
 Gently stir the simmering water in a circular fashion, then drop the eggs into the water one at a time.
 Do not let the water boil.
 Step 5 Cook 5 minutes, until the egg whites are set.
 Remove with a slotted spoon and pat dry with a paper towel.
 Season with a pinch of salt, if desired.
 Step 6 Divide the oatmeal into 2 bowls.
 Top each with sliced banana, chopped walnuts, peanut butter, and a poached egg.
 Rate this Recipe Share this Recipe How much did you enjoy this recipe?
 How much did you enjoy this recipe?
 Rate it from 1-5 to let us know! x Page 1 Copy 3 Created with Sketch.
 1 Page 1 Copy 3 Created with Sketch.
 2 Page 1 Copy 3 Created with Sketch.
 3 Page 1 Copy 3 Created with Sketch.
 4 Page 1 Copy 3 Created with Sketch.
 5 Submit COMMENTS Submit * Required RESPONSES Mara July 11, 2018 How do you add the peanut butter?
 Spread with a knife?
 Drop in spoonfuls?
 Seemslike it isn’t the right consistency to put on oatmeal Reply Page 1 Created with Sketch.
 1 Reply [email protected] July 11, 2018 Hi Mara, Gwen typically drops a spoonful of peanut butter onto the oats - she finds that it makes for a higher protein meal that fuels her running.
 You can see how it all comes together here: https://www.facebook.com/peteandgerrys/videos/10155694915498473/.
 You're also welcome to substitute almond butter or even a runnier, smoother peanut butter instead!
 If you try this, we'd love to hear how it turns out!
 Reply Page 1 Created with Sketch.